hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 Limit to Playback Range
    Clips animations to selected playback range.
 Set all glTF Animation starting at 0
    Set all glTF Animation starting at 0.
-Can be usefull for looping animation Negative Frames
+Can be useful for looping animation Negative Frames
    When some frames are in negative range, slide or crop the animation.